Yogi Adityanath directs officials to complete works on war footing in Varanasi region

 He also said street vendors should be rehabilitated safely in zones.

-Asking for regular cleaning of the city, he said garbage piles should not be visible anywhere in Varanasi, Yogi Adityanath said.
+Asking for regular cleaning of the city, he said garbage piles should not be visible anywhere in Varanasi.

 Directing officials to ensure redressal of public problems on priority,” he said, “Officers should attend their offices regularly and solve the problems of the public.”